Bake to the roots

 • Deutsch

-2. For the tomato rice wash the rice, then add to a small pot.
+2. For the tomato rice wash the rice, then add it to a small pot.
 Add the canned diced tomatoes, water, cayenne pepper, and ground paprika – make sure the rice is completely covered with liquid – add some more water if needed.
 Season with salt and pepper.
-Cover the pot and bring to a boil, then let simmer on low for 12-15 minutes. check from time to time because the rice tends to stick to the bottom of the pot and burn.
+Cover the pot and bring to a boil, then let simmer on low for 12-15 minutes. check occasionally because the rice tends to stick to the bottom of the pot and burn.
 Take off the heat and let rest for about 8 minutes.

 5. To assemble the burritos warm the tortillas, add some of the tomato rice on top, then the fried mushrooms, beans and corn, guacamole and top with some shredded red cabbage and baby spinach leaves.
 Roll up tightly and serve with some tortilla chips and dips.
 If you want to serve them later wrap them in some wax paper or aluminum foil.
 The wrapped burritos should stay fresh in the fridge for 2 days.